OpenZeppelin/relayer-plugin-x402-facilitator/README.md

 OpenZeppelin Relayer plugin that implements the x402 facilitator API so you can serve x402 payments directly from a Relayer instance.
 Works with the Coinbase x402 ecosystem (e.g., `x402-express`) and exposes the expected `/verify`, `/settle`, and `/supported` endpoints under the Relayer plugin router.

+**This version supports x402 v2 specification.** For x402 v1 support, please use a previous version of this plugin (check git history for v1-compatible releases).

 ## What you get

 - x402 facilitator API implemented as a Relayer plugin (Stellar support today)